URI-CSC/212-fall-2020/labs/lab-8/readme.md

 ## 6. Submission

-You will submit your lab-08.cpp and lab-8.txt files to Gradescope and include any group members you worked with in your submission.
-If working in a group, only one person needs to submit, but it is recommended that you complete your own local version of the lab for your own benefit.
+You will submit your lab-8.cpp and lab-8.txt files to Gradescope.